dionarodrigues/til/node/how-to-use-json-web-token.md

 ## How to generate a strong Secret Key

-I can use some of the following tools to pass some string and get the MD5 hash version of it:
+There are many tools we can use to pass some string and get the MD5 hash version of it:

 - [md5](http://www.md5.cz/)
 - [md5hashgenerator](https://www.md5hashgenerator.com/)